kinako-ken/first-javascript/README.md

 # first-javascript
-Coding Javascript for the first time
+Coding Javascript for the first time.
+Finally, lol